-To assess the effectiveness of the previous year's external audit, the Committee reviewed the audit approach and strategy and received a report of Deloitte LLP's performance from Board the Executives.
-The performance evaluation conducted via а questionnaire circulated to the Committee, the Chief Financial Officer, the Chief Executive Officer and the Company's senior financial leadership for completion.
+To assess the effectiveness of the previous year's external audit, the Committee reviewed the audit approach and strategy and received a report of Deloitte LLP's performance from the Board and Executives.
+The performance evaluation was conducted via a questionnaire circulated to the Committee, the Chief Financial Officer, the Chief Executive Officer and the Company's senior financial leadership for completion.